 2020-2021 Season - COVID-19 Updates for Field Trip Status:

-CEMEX BROOKSVILLE QUARRY - All 2020 trips canceled.
+CEMEX BROOKSVILLE QUARRY - All 2021 trips canceled at this time.

 PEACE RIVER - Fourth Saturday, water depth allowing.
-(Check Calendar for Updates)
+(Check here and the Calendar for Updates)

-CEMEX CENTER HILL - All 2020 trips canceled.
+CEMEX CENTER HILL - All 2021 trips canceled at this time.

 Below is general information, pre-COVID-19:

 Check out the Events Calender for upcoming field trip dates.
 The club has two field trips almost every month except the summer months when the club is closed.
 We go to the Vulcan limestone mine north of Brooksville on the second Saturday of the month to collect fossil sand dollars.
 We go to the Peace River, mostly on the fourth Saturday of the month, to collect shark teeth and mammal fossils.